samvera/hyrax/README.md

 ## Rails

 Generate a new Rails application.
-We recommend the latest Rails 5.0 or 4.2 release.
+We recommend the latest Rails 5.0 release.

 ```
 # If you don't already have Rails at your disposal...